matwilso/matwilso.github.io/_drafts/sim2real.md

 It might happen, but for those reasons it seems a bit less likely.

 #### Case study counterpoint: Tesla Autonomy

+List:
+- They have shadow mode available.
+We will likely not.
+- Road driving is pretty narrow, compared to dealing with household settings.
+Very complex, but basically just stay on the road and avoid everything.
+As compared to navigating in highly unconstrained settings (steps, ladders, doors) and manipulating things.
+And manipulation is hard.

 They are not using simulators very heavily.
 For some testing.